sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ![Restoration 006](https://static.toastoven.net/prod_rds_mssql/restore_006.png)

-Select type of a newly created database instance and set up, and press **Restore Database Instances** at the bottom to restore the database instance.
+Select type of a newly created DB instance and set up, and press **Restore DB Instance** at the bottom to restore the DB instance.
-It takes a few minutes, or up to a few dozens of minutes to restore a database instance.
+It takes a few minutes, or up to a few dozens of minutes to restore a DB instance.

 ## Events